Ceramic Dictionary

 It is be done in two ways;-

 a) By putting a strong color on top of a lighter color.
-They mix making the light color underneath darker, makeing a third color and act as shading.
+They mix making the light color underneath darker, by makeing a third color and also act as shading.

 b) By shading first with the dark color and then painting over it with the light one.
 When fired, a dark color under a light one can be seen, but the dark color appears softer and it has been intermixed with the movement of the brush

 The following list gives you an idea of the colors most commonly used when overlapping.
-The over lapping of colors not only forms the shading, but also the colors of the object being portrayed, as seen in the grapes in the photos in the next section, MAJOLICA (m) Colors painted
+The overlapping of colors not only forms the shading, but also the colors of the object being portrayed, as seen in the grapes in the photos in the section, Majolica: Colors (g) Painting with colors

 Colors commonly used for overlapping.